 How to stop your bunny chewing your wooden furniture

-In this article we take a look at the damage that can happen to these bits of furniture and show you the ways other bunny moms have found to protect them using a variety of bunny proofing measures.
+In this article we take a look at the damage that can happen to these bits of furniture and show you the ways other bunny parents have found to protect them using a variety of bunny proofing measures.

 If your bunny is in the habit of chewing the legs of your wooden furniture, then there are lots of inventive ways to stop this that people have found, many of which re-purpose bunny toys or other things found around the home.

-An easy way to stop chewing is simply to cover the area to add some protection.
+An easy way to stop chewing is simply to cover the area to add some solid protection.
 You could try covering a TV cabinet or coffee tables with a cloth cover that trails down to the floor.

 It can be helpful to rest something up against the sides or a corner.
-A willow bridge toy is ideal for this as they are heavy enough to not be knocked over and can be bend around the corner to protect it.
+A willow bridge toy is ideal for this as they are heavy enough to not be knocked over and can be bent around the corner to protect it.

 We would avoid using cardboard to protect furniture as it does not take long for a bunny to chew through and it may even encourage them to go to this spot when they fancy chewing something.

-If you want to be sure your bunny is not going to get to a valuable piece of furniture then its best to fence of the area with a few sections on pet pen or office storage cubes.
+If you want to be sure your bunny cannot get to a valuable piece of furniture, then it is best to fence off the area with a few sections of pet pen or office storage cubes.

-You may have seen these L shaped length of tough plastic in public buildings and you can pick them up yourself in most DIY store.
+You may have seen these L shaped lengths of tough plastic in public buildings and you can pick them up yourself in most DIY stores.

 Using taste deterrents to stop your bunny chewing wooden furniture